-Anyone still driving an American vehicle from the early days is surely a proud owner.
-Since NOS American Motors restoration parts are almost impossible to find, most restorers feel compelled to search through junk yards for worn, rusty bits that can be refurbished.
-Fortunately we offer a wide variety of new replacement AMC components online, including many rebuilt from original AMC cores.
-No longer must an classic car restoration enthusiast spend his or her afternoons at salvage yards when they can buy reproduction AMC parts from CPD, saving them a substantial amount of time, money and aggravation.
+Anyone still driving an American classic car from the early days is surely a proud owner.
+Since NOS American Motors parts are almost impossible to find, most restoration experts are forced to search through junk yards for worn, rusty bits that can be refurbished.
+Fortunately we offer a wide variety of new replacement American Motors parts, including many rebuilt from original AMC cores.
+No longer must an classic car restoration enthusiast spend his or her afternoons at salvage yards when they can buy from the CPD reproduction American Motors parts catalog, saving them a substantial amount of time, money and aggravation.

-What our customers are saying about sales and service at CPD
+What our customers are saying about American Motors products from CPD

-"Very good to deal with.
-I would buy from them again."
+"Excellent selection and very good to deal with.
+I would buy American Motors parts online from them again."

 - Erik H., Willis, Virginia